 Lafayette is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Lafayette is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Lafayette who work in office and administrative support (12.04%), sales jobs (11.85%), and food service (9.80%).

-The population of Lafayette is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.09% of adults in Lafayette have a bachelor's degree or even advanced degree.
+The education level of Lafayette citizens is very high relative to the national average among all cities (21.84%): 35.09% of adults in Lafayette have a bachelor's degree or even advanced degree.

 The per capita income in Lafayette in 2010 was $29,844, which is wealthy relative to Louisiana, and upper middle income relative to the rest of the US.
 This equates to an annual income of $119,376 for a family of four.
 However, Lafayette contains both very wealthy and poor people as well.